Chapter 1 – Positive Intelligence and PQ

 |Innovate||The obvious or existing ideas don’t suffice.
 Need to think outside the box.||“Yes…and…”|

 |Navigate||Need to find alignment with deeper values, purpose, or meaning.||Flash Forward|

 |Activate||Need to take action without Saboteur interference.||Preempt the Saboteur|

 Chapter 7 – PQ Brain Fitness Techniques

-The Saboteurs are fueled by the parts of your brain that were initially focused on your physical and emotional survival, where we call your Survivor Brain.
-The Sage, on the other hand, is fueled by the areas of brain we call your PQ Brain.
+The Saboteurs are fueled by the parts of your brain that were initially focused on your physical and emotional survival, which we call your Survivor Brain.
+The Sage, on the other hand, is fueled by the areas of the brain we call your PQ Brain.